 We charge a one-time fee of 2% (~$7-$75) because it let's you keep more of your money compared to venture capital (VC) funds.
-In fact, VC's charge a fee of 2% per year on your investment AND take a 20% carry of the profit.
-They get away with this because they limit the offerings to only wealthy investors.
-Wunderfund.co doesn’t believe in taking a carry on your profits and we want to make our deals accessible to any investor who wants to get involved in startup investing.
+Generally, VC's may charge a 20%/year fee AND may take a 20% carry of the profit.

 Typically, an issuer will be required to publicly disclose an offering policy that will tell investors how they're taking your investment: 1) First come, first served, or 2) pro-rata, where typically higher investment levels have higher priority.
 If you ever are worried that your investment is too low, you have the right to commit more to avoid the cancellation of your investment.
 Please note the issuer also reserves the right to cancel any investment under a pro-rata policy.
 Each offering will have a different pro-rata policy so make sure to carefully review the details of each offering before making an investment decision.